tpstudy/django-adminlte/README.md

 # Django AdminLTE

 This project is a Django starter based on the AdminLTE theme, with custom modifications.
+It provides a ready-to-use admin interface with improved authentication flows and a customized landing page.

 ## Recent Changes